Wednesday, May 16, 2007

 We Are Launched

 Last week, Ariel was launched, right on schedule.
 We spent the weekend and Monday aboard.
 When getting ready to clean the deck, we discovered a bird's nest built between the anchor rollers.
-We waited to see if the parents were around, but it was soon apparent that they did not follow Ariel's travels from the boat yard to our slip.
+We waited to see if the parents were around, but it soon became apparent that they did not follow Ariel's travels from the boatyard to our slip.
 If they had been around, I would have left the nest in place, but without the parents, I removed the nest and got on with cleaning the winter grime from the deck.
 Saturday was very nice, so we got a good start getting the boat ready.
 We were able to get the dodger and bimini on and finish cleaning the cabin areas.
 We are still moving things around, trying to find the best storage arrangements.

 Filters